itsMapleLeaf/aspects-vtt/tasks.md

   - [x] add token from character
   - [x] remove token
   - [x] configurable token-level health and fatigue
-  - [ ] link tokens to characters - each token uses the character's values as fallbacks, but can be set individually
+  - [x] link tokens to characters - each token uses the character's values as fallbacks, but can be set individually
+  - [ ] button to set background image from upload
+  - [ ] configure background size in cell width
   - [ ] hide menu while dragging token
   - [ ] hide token tags unless selected
+- room ownership
-  - [ ] button to set background image from upload
+  - [ ] set room owner on creation
+  - only room owner can:
+    - [ ] delete room
-  - [ ] configure background size in cell width
+    - [ ] change room background
+    - [ ] add, remove, show, or hide characters
+    - [ ] add, remove, show, or hide tokens
+- room players
+  - [ ] add player model to database
+  - [ ] when a player joins a room, add them to the room's player list
+- character ownership
-  - [ ] load character from json file
+  - [ ] dropdown to assign character to player

 ## features

 - character sheets
   - [ ] buttons next to dice fields to roll them, automatically includes fatigue
+  - [ ] load character from json file (?)
 - token grid
   - [x] button to reset viewport
   - [ ] measuring distance